jgm/pandoc/doc/lua-filters.md

 `decode (str[, pandoc_types])`

 Creates a Lua object from a JSON string.
-The function returns an [Inline], [Block], [Pandoc], [Inlines], or [Blocks] element if the input can be decoded into represent any of those types.
-Otherwise the default decoding is applied, using tables, booleans, numbers, and [null] to represent the JSON value.
+If the input can be decoded as representing an [Inline], [Block], [Pandoc], [Inlines], or [Blocks] element the function will return an object of the appropriate type.
+Otherwise, if the input does not represent any of the AST types, the default decoding is applied: Objects and arrays are represented as tables, the JSON `null` value becomes [null], and JSON booleans, strings, and numbers are converted using the Lua types of the same name.

 The special handling of AST elements can be disabled by setting `pandoc_types` to `false`.